BAA to sell Edinburgh airport and keep Glasgow

 "Edinburgh is seen as the better asset because it has a wealthier catchment area than Glasgow and does not compete directly with Prestwick, like Glasgow does," Lobbenberg said.

-Two analysts estimated a potential enterprise value of about 600-650 million pounds.
+Two analysts estimated a potential enterprise value of about 600-650 million pounds ($1 billion).

 Edinburgh Airport handled about 8.6 million passengers in 2010, with numbers having gone up 9.5 percent since the start of 2011.
 Glasgow saw 6.5 million passengers last year, and numbers have grown by 5.7 percent since the start of this year.